Blyzz616/diZcord/README.md

   - When restarting with no arguments, it defaults to a 5-minute restart
   - Unless there are no users connected, in which case it starts shutting down immediately
   - when there are users connected and the restart is set to 1 to 5, a number of warnings are sent to the in-game notification system warnning connected players
+- obit.sh - read a different log file and outputs into the main output file so that the reader can handle it
+- **reader.sh now does all of the below**
-- startup.sh - Announces when the server has finished starting up and can accept connections
+- Announces when the server has finished starting up and can accept connections
-- connect.sh
 - Announces when a player joins a server and keeps a record of it in playerdb/users.log (one line per user)
     - Fields: First Seen | Steam ID | Steam Name | IP Address | Server Login | Local Image Name | Steam Image Link | Other profiles on server *
   - **Animated GIFS are now supported!**
 - Keeps a record of failed join attempts in playerdb/denied.log
+- Annonces any deaths that happen on the server
+- If the player quits after dying, a shaming or motivating message displayed about the rage-quit
+- If the player created a new character after dying, a different message is disaplayed
 - Keeps a record of when people joined the server in playerdb/access.log (one line per join)
-- discon.sh - Announces when a player leaves the server both when they quit or lose connection - Also Determines if there is workshop mod incompatibility and will restart the server if one exists.
+- Announces when a player leaves the server both when they quit or lose connection - Also Determines if there is workshop mod incompatibility and will restart the server if one exists.
-  - **Animated GIFS are now supported!**
-- chopper.sh - Announces the different states of the chopper event (with some fun random messages).
+- Announces the different states of the chopper event (with some fun random messages).
 Busy integrating Expanded Helicopter Events (EHE)
-- obit.sh - read a different log file and puts in any deaths that happen on the server
-- shutdown.sh - Announces when the server is being taken down with a server-up timer
+- Announces when the server is being taken down with a server-up timer

 _Installation:_